Released: 17th December 2001

 We need barely describe what the Never Too Far / Hero medley is like, because if you haven’t heard it, then it sounds exactly like you’re imagining.
 After the first verse and chorus of Never Too Far, the track segues – not entirely smoothly – into the first verse of Hero.
 The whole arrangement also features a vibrato panpipe accompaniment, which is certainly an interesting choice!
 Still, considering the two songs were brought together for a noble cause – and in quite unexpected circumstances – the result is more than fit for purpose.
 And while it rendered explicit promotion of the Glitter album rather difficult, a more positive by-product of the medley is that it did use Mariah’s status as a legacy artist to promote her newer material.

 Not that it helped her commercial profile a whole lot.
 Never Too Far didn’t chart in America, while in the UK, it was paired with Don’t Stop (Funkin’ 4 Jamaica) as a double-A side and peaked at #32 – her worst performing single since Someday reached #38 way back in 1991.
 Yet it wasn’t awfully surprising; this was a period in pop music where Mariah Carey had made a fresh start in almost every respect and was suddenly trying to find her place.
 And it would be the middle of the decade before that became clear.
 As for Glitter…well, the temptation for many artists would be to sweep it under the rug and try to pretend it never happened.
 But Mariah is not like other artists, and although she has spoken candidly about the quality of the movie, she has never tried to erase it from her past.
-And neither have the fans.
-The album famously topped the iTunes chart in America last year following the #JusticeForGlitter social media campaign, and Mariah herself is now leading the charge to reinstate Glitter onto streaming platforms, where it remains conspicuously absent.
+And neither have her fans.
+The album famously topped the iTunes chart in America last year following the #JusticeForGlitter social media campaign, and Mariah herself is now leading the charge to reinstate Glitter onto streaming platforms, where it remains conspicuously absent (update: it’s now available).

 Never Too Far may always be a footnote in relation to Mariah’s signature ballads.
 But it remains a brilliant addition to her back-catalogue and is well worth seeking out if you’re in the mood for a song that largely shuns the vocal gymnastics in favour of a genuinely emotive performance.